Life During Wartime (song): Lyrics

 The lyrics are told from the point of view of someone involved in clandestine activities in the U.S. (the cities Houston, Detroit, and Pittsburgh are mentioned) during some sort of civil unrest or dystopian environment.

 The line "This ain't no Mudd Club or CBGB" refers to two New York music venues at which the band performed in the 1970s.

-"The line 'This ain't no disco' sure stuck!" remarks Byrne in the liner notes of Once in a Lifetime: The Best of Talking Heads.
+"The line 'This ain't no disco' sure stuck!" remarks Byrne in the liner notes of Once in a Lifetime: The Best of Talking Heads (1992).
 "Remember when they would build bonfires of Donna Summer records?
 Well, we liked some disco music!
 It's called 'dance music' now.
 Some of it was radical, camp, silly, transcendent and disposable.
 So it was funny that we were sometimes seen as the flag-bearers of the anti-disco movement."

 Critical reception

 "Life During Wartime" is widely regarded as one of the band's best songs.
-In 2023, American Songwriter ranked the song number nine on their list of the 10 greatest Talking Heads songs, and in 2024, Paste ranked the song number four on their list of the 30 greatest Talking Heads songs.
+In 2023, American Songwriter ranked the song No. 9 on their list of the 10 greatest Talking Heads songs, and in 2024, Paste ranked the song No. 4 on their list of the 30 greatest Talking Heads songs.